Lloyd Center/NE 11th Ave station: 11th Avenue spur

 To the northwest of the station is a short spur track on Northeast 11th Avenue now used only for temporary storage of MAX trains for use after major Rose Quarter events.
 The spur was built for use by the Portland Vintage Trolley, and from 1991 to 2009 that was its primary use.
 At the end of the spur, at the southern edge of Multnomah Street, is a small platform for use by Vintage Trolley (VT) cars, that service's Northeast 11th Avenue station, and it was equipped with a shelter.
-However, in September 2009, the Vintage Trolley service moved to a new route along the Portland Transit Mall, and with that change the faux-vintage cars only went to and from the NE 11th Avenue stop at the beginning and end of each VT operating day (of which there were about 25 in 2010, but reduced to only seven in 2011) and otherwise operated solely within downtown Portland.
+However, in September 2009, the Vintage Trolley service moved to a new route along the Portland Transit Mall.
+With that change the faux-vintage cars only went to and from the NE 11th Avenue stop at the beginning and end of each VT operating day (of which there were about 25 in 2010, but reduced to only seven in 2011) and otherwise operated solely within downtown Portland.
 The Vintage Trolley service was discontinued entirely in July 2014.